-Also emerging from the VRM conversation is the notion of a Personal Data Store (PDS), a virtually distributable collection of information accessible by vendors broker service.
+Also emerging from the VRM conversation is the concept of a Personal Data Store (PDS), the equivalent of an organizational data warehouse for individuals.

-11 ProjectVRM is run by Doc Searls, a fellow at the Harvard University Berkman Center for Internet & Society.
-"By providing customers (and users) with their own tools for managing relationships with vendors, Searls sees VRM as "a way to fulfill one of the promises of The Cluetrain Manifesto" - the widely-cited website and book co-written by Searls in 1999.
-(Levine, Locke, et al. 1999) 12 Including the possibility of the individual acting as their own pRFP broker by running their own pRFP according to permissions set by individuals.
 A number of services already act as limited personal data stores, including Flickr, blogs, and IMAP and POP mail services.
-However, few of these services give users the fine-grained control and robust authorization management that is required for users to effectively publish something like a pRFP.
-The full potential of the personal data store requires usercontrolled identity-moderated data stores, third party claims validators, legally binding access rights agreements, and open standards and protocols for communications between vendors and personal data stores.
+However, few of these services give users the rich, deep data architecture, fine-grained control and robust authorization management that is required for users to effectively publish something like a pRFP.
+The full potential of the personal data store requires user-controlled identity-moderated data stores, third party claims validators, legally binding access rights agreements, and open standards and protocols for communications between vendors and personal data stores.
 (Andrieu, 2007a)